 Despite the lack of a fixed set of accepted core types, the discussions in the WG contributed to a better understanding of what information types are and what they could be used for.
 The essential element is the structure of registered properties and their aggregates.
 The functionality of the type registry that can lay the foundation for governance and interoperability approaches is a key element.
 The main conceptual outcome of the WG in this respect is thus the framework for structuring types, making them available through the type registry and guiding the social processes that can eventually stabilize accepted core types.

+There is a possible overlap of information typically available from domain metadata catalogs and information from what is called here a PID record.
+In the most general sense, all such information is metadata.
+More precisely, PID records contain a small subset of digital object metadata, something also called the persistent state information.
+One possible view on defining this subset may be that it is useful to encourage repositories to expose at least some state information in a simple format through the generic PID Information Types API.
+The final distinction on what is considered to be part of a PID record and what is served as general metadata depends on the exact use case and varies between disciplines.

 The original working plan included several ancillary elements that were discussed over the WG lifetime.
 Identifiable collections were integrated in the use cases where applicable, but a larger solution based on types was left open to be part of the adoption phase.
 The notion of a profile was originally perceived as a much larger, overarching concept than the actual aggregation-style entity described further below.
 This and the more general terminological clarifications form a valuable secondary outcome.
 Other high-level concepts were also discussed but postponed and suggested to be addressed at higher layers in a coherent identifier architecture.

 Use Cases